Cloud Compliance Overview: How To Achieve it ?

 1. Complexity of cloud environment

 One of the major challenges in cloud compliance is that the environment is ever changing.
 Just as your company grows and chooses the flexibility of the cloud, that flexibility comes at a cost.
 The controls that work while you’re processing 1000s of transactions may fail when you hit the millions, especially if you do not reevaluate them periodically.
-Being cognizant of downstream impact of changes in cloud environment is a challenge which is very often missed in the cloud compliance conversation.
+Being cognizant of downstream impact of changes in the cloud environment is a challenge which is very often missed in the cloud security compliance conversation.

 2. Information asymmetry on vendor controls